F5XC – Filter Reusability

 To tackle the challenges and facilitate collaboration and communication with project stakeholders, I implemented several strategies throughout the process:

-Tabs to categorize saved filters.
+Introducing search to quickly locate saved filters.

 Design Strategy Project Stakeholders Filter Inspiration Moodboard

-Design Challenges & Iteration
+Design Challenges & Iteration – New Design Pattern

 Number 1